coscene-io/create-coscene-extension/README.md

 npm run package
 ```

-This will produce a _.foxe_ file such as `helloworld-0.0.0.foxe`.
+This will produce a _.coe_ file such as `helloworld-0.0.0.coe`.
 This is essentially a
 ZIP archive containing your extension manifest and compiled code that can be opened by the
 coScene application, which will unpack it and install it to the
 `~/.coStudio/extensions` folder.
 Stay tuned for future instructions on how to